Harshal0902/MedX/README.md

 ## 💻 What it does

 MedX is a one-stop location to discuss different medical milestones, and AI Disease prediction systems, transfer money through a secure payment system using Solana blockchain, and finally, a translator to get the whole web app in the language one is comfortable with and hence dissolve any communication barrier.
-This solution with shorten the gap between the people around the world in search of good healthcare and pave a path in the journey of recovery.
+This solution will shorten the gap between the people around the world in search of good healthcare and pave a path in the journey of recovery.

 ## ⚙️ How we built it